Livia Bitton-Jackson: Israel

 Omaha, Nebraska, for Holocaust Remembrance Day at the Durham Museum, with videolinks to Pleasanton and at Millard West High School.
 She also spoke to members of the Strategic Air Command at Offutt AFB.

+Awards

+Bitton-Jackson's memoir, Elli: Coming of Age in the Holocaust (1980) won the 1981 Christopher Award, as well as the Eleanor Roosevelt Humanitarian Award, and the Jewish Heritage Award.
+In 1997 Bitton-Jackson adapted Elli for a teenage audience, retitling the memoir I Have Lived a Thousand Years: Growing Up in the Holocaust.
+Her books have been translated into Hungarian, Slovak, German, French, Italian and Japanese.